cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 The content of this section is a list of actor classes, each containing the necessary properties to define an actor class.
 These properties are:

--   `id`: The name by which this actor class is known
+-   `name`: The name by which this actor class is known
 -   `action`: Mapping of properties- `space`: The protobuf message type that represents all the possible actions that this actor class can perform (its action space)
 -   `observation`: Mapping of properties
     -   `space`: The protobuf message type that represents a snapshot of the data that this actor class has access to (its observation space)